How Do I Apply?

 Testing Center.
 Submit scores to the HHS Department.
 Scores are added together for

 a combined total that is used to rank students for placement in the program.
-Contact
+TSI complete scores may be substituted for the Phlebotomy Accuplacer Test, or an Associates

-- Upon receipt of the Health and Human Sciences Application, Hepatitis Records, and Accuplacer Test Scores for an applicant, the application process is complete.
+- Upon receipt of the Health and Human Sciences Application, Hepatitis Records, and Accuplacer or TSI Complete Test Scores for an applicant, the application process is complete.
 Applicants are then are notified by mail of acceptance or non-acceptance.
 Accepted applicants must notify the HHS Administrative Assistant if they choose to accept their position in the program and follow the instructions in their acceptance packet they received in the mail to complete Program Requirements.
+Those applicants who are accepted will be emailed further instructions regarding obtaining a Castle Branch account that facilitates storage of vaccine records, has an attached drug screen form, and performs a criminal background check.
+All accepted applicants must undergo an admissions screening exam with the Program Director to ensure Essential Functions/Skills are in order to enable successful program completion.
+Applicants will receive the testing dates in an email from the HHS Administrative Assistant, Tammi White. firstname.lastname@example.org.

 What Do Accepted Applicants Need to Know?

-Go online to obtain a Castle Branch account at a cost of $109.00.
-This is a lifetime document repository that allows the student access to immunizations and other documents for future educational and employment needs.
-The fee includes the cost of the Drug Screen and the Criminal Background Check.
+The cost of the Castle Branch account includes the Drug Screen and the Criminal Background Check.
 Results of the Criminal Background report are reviewed by the Program Director, and may prevent a student from attending clinical in some areas and from obtaining licensure through national registries.
 The following histories may disqualify an individual from consideration for clinical rotations:

 - Felony convictions